Twenty-first Amendment to the United States Constitution: Proposal and ratification

-The Congress adopted the Blaine Act and proposed the Twenty-first Amendment on February 20, 1933.
+The Congress adopted the Blaine Act, which proposed the Twenty-first Amendment, on February 20, 1933.

 The proposed amendment was adopted on December 5, 1933.
 It is the only amendment to have been ratified by state ratifying conventions, specifically selected for the purpose.
-All other amendments have been ratified by state legislatures.
-It is also the only amendment that was approved for the explicit purpose of repealing a previously existing amendment to the Constitution.

 The Twenty-first Amendment ending national prohibition also became effective on December 5, 1933.
-The Acting Secretary of State William Phillips certified the amendment as having been passed by the required three-fourths of the states just 17 minutes after the passage of the amendment by the Utah convention.
+The Acting Secretary of State William Phillips certified the amendment as having been passed by the required three-fourths of the states at 5:49 p.m.
+EST, just 17 minutes after the passage of the amendment by the Utah convention.
 President Roosevelt then issued a proclamation following the passage and certification of the amendment which stated in part the following: "I trust in the good sense of the American people that they will not bring upon themselves the curse of excessive use of intoxicating liquors to the detriment of health, morals and social integrity.
 The objective we seek through a national policy is the education of every citizen towards a greater temperance throughout the nation."
 The end of prohibition was thought to be responsible for the creation of a half million jobs.

 The various responses of the 48 states is as follows:

 The following states ratified the amendment: